 Generative Democracy: New Foundations for Democratic Theory

 This book presents a new framework for democratic theory and institutional design, directed at political theorists, philosophers, economists, and others.
-A value theory of institutions should have three layers: a principle of evaluation, an analysis of institutions, and a resulting evaluation of institutions.
-Along these lines, the book first recasts existing approaches for evaluating institutions, such as Proceduralism, Instrumentalism, and Epistemism.
-It then identifies a fundamental dilemma for institutional design: should one focus on how institutions fit people’s psychology, or on how institutions change people’s psychology?
-Existing theorising and modelling practice lean to the former, and often neglect the latter entirely by taking people’s psychology to be fixed.
+In this framework, a value theory of institutions has three layers: a principle of evaluation, an analysis of institutions, and a resulting evaluation of institutions.
+Armed with this framework, we recast established approaches, such as Proceduralism, Instrumentalism, and Epistemism, as value theories of institutions.
+We identify a fundamental dilemma for institutional design: should one focus on how institutions fit people’s psychology, or on how institutions change people’s psychology?
+Current theorising and modelling lean to the former, often ignoring psychological change altogether.
 However, psychological reactions to institutions are central causes of institutional failures and the current ‘democratic crisis’.
-Theorising and formal modelling cannot ignore this.
-The book thus introduces a new approach, Generativism, which takes psychological reactions seriously by regarding institutions primarily as influences on people, rather than merely as ‘external tools’.
-This leads to a new ‘generative’ defence of democracy: suitably designed democratic social orders induce more fruitful mental changes than rival social orders.
-The book also provides first steps towards incorporating mental change into models of institutional design.
+Theorising and modelling cannot ignore this.
+We thus introduce a new theory for evaluating and ultimately choosing institutions: Generativism.
+Generativism takes psychological reactions seriously when assessing the performance of institutions.
+This leads to a ‘generative’ defence of democracy: suitably designed democratic social orders induce more fruitful mental changes than rival social orders.
+We also present a formal analysis that shows how mental change can be incorporated into models of institutions.
+After defining a general formal framework for evaluating institutions, we present generative versions of two established research programmes: mechanism design theory in economics and epistemic social choice theory.